TanayAvvari1/TanayAvvari1/README.md

 ### Hello.
 My name is Tanay Avvari.
 I am currently studying Aerospace Engineering and Iowa State University.
 I was born and raised in Kansas.
 I am interest in learning more about about aerospace as well as utilizing programming languages, such as Python and C, and 3D modeling in Solidworks.
 Currently I am working on getting a Solidworks certification while going through my college classes.
-Two of my favorite hobbies are playing video games or cooking.
+Two hobbies that I enjoy are playing video games or cooking.

 <!--
 **TanayAvvari1/TanayAvvari1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.